Hey, I’m Josh.

-I’m based in Columbus, Ohio and run a web design agency In Transit Studios which I’ve been building and scaling since 2010.
-When I’m not running and overseeing that, I’m focusing on my true passion right here at joshhall.co which is helping other web designers learn how to design websites with WordPress & Divi and build their own web design businesses to experience the freedoms that I’ve been fortunate to have as a professional web designer and business owner.
+I love helping people learn how to design websites with WordPress & Divi and build their own web design businesses to experience the freedoms that I’ve been fortunate to have as a professional web designer and business owner.

-Husband, father, drummer in a past life, player and watcher of tennis, big time Blue Jackets Hockey fan and a mentor and friend wherever I can be.
+Personally – I’m a husband, girl dad (x2), family man, drummer in a past life, player and watcher of tennis, big time Blue Jackets Hockey fan and aspiring lawn weenie.

-Before I got started in the amazing world of web design, I was a cabinet maker for a tour bus customizing shop here in Columbus, OH called Creative Mobile Interiors.
-I got laid off in the Spring of 2009 along with many others with the auto industry got hit pretty hard.
+Before I got started in the amazing world of web design, I was a cabinet maker for a tour bus customizing shop in Columbus, OH called Creative Mobile Interiors.
+I got laid off in the Spring of 2009 along with many others when the recession hit.
 The day after, I decided to dive into photoshop as I had been experimenting with graphic design and had always enjoyed art, drawing and simply creating things.

 At this time, I was also in a rock band called This Fires Embrace playing shows and traveling all over the U.S. When I started doing graphic design, I began creating our T-shirt designs, CD artwork and various merchandise.
-When someone asked me how much I’d charge to design a t-shirt, it was like a light bulb turned on and I thought…”Wow, I could make some money doing something I really enjoy.”
+When someone asked me how much I’d charge to design a t-shirt, it was like a light bulb turned on and I thought…”Wow, I could make money doing something I actually enjoy!”

 In the Summer of 2010, my band released our third album (In Transit) and after going through several pages of potential business names, I decided to officially call my graphic design business In Transit Studios.
 I’d love to say there’s a deep meaning behind it, but it mainly just sounded cool while we recorded that record and the domain was one of the only options not taken.
 So I officially started and registered In Transit Studios in October of 2010.
 I continued to work with bands for years but ran some ads in Craigslist and started getting some local business and commercial clients.
 I slowly began to offer basic website design services along with my graphic design services for logos, brochures, flyers, t-shirts, etc.

-I experimented with WordPress for a site in 2012 as I got further into the web design world and stumbled across Divi while subcontracting for a local web company in 2014.
+I experimented with WordPress for a site in 2012 as I got further into the web design world and stumbled across The Divi Theme by Elegant Themes while subcontracting for a local web company in 2014.
 That’s when it all changed.
 Divi truly became “The one theme to rule them all” for me and I chose to run my business exclusively with that theme.
 To this day, I have not used any other theme or platform than Divi and WordPress to build a website.

 At this time, the band was winding down and I had finished my 2-year associate degree while going to school at night and working odd jobs to help pay the bills along with my modestly growing graphic design business.
 When I graduated I had every intention of either going to a more advanced design program or finding a local design job but with what I had made on the side…I thought what if I did this full time?
 I decided to go for it and take the business more seriously.

-The next couple of years saw the growth of In Transit Studios by making web design my main service and working with more and more local businesses via my growing local networking by joining and helping launch my networking group (which I’m still a part of today.)
+The next couple of years saw the growth of In Transit Studios by making web design my main service and working with more and more local businesses via my growing local networking by joining and helping launch my networking group which I was a part of for 8 years.

 I ended up meeting my wife before a meeting at Panera, where she was the catering coordinator and the rest is history.
 We got married in March of 2015 and she joined the business shortly after to assist with administrative, website updates, print ordering and more.